Abrocitinib

 5. Swallow whole with water — do not crush, split, or chew

-6. Missed dose: take ASAP unless <12 hours to next dose; skip and resume
+6. Missed dose: take ASAP unless <12 hours before next dose; skip and resume at scheduled time

 • CBC — do not initiate if platelets <150,000/mm³, ALC <500/mm³, ANC <1,000/mm³, or Hb <8 g/dL

-• Complete all age-appropriate immunizations including herpes zoster vaccine prior to start
+• Complete age-appropriate immunizations including herpes zoster vaccine before starting

 Dose Modifications — Special Populations

-• Mild or moderate hepatic impairment (Child Pugh A/B): No dose adjustment
+• Mild or moderate hepatic (Child Pugh A/B): No dose adjustment

-• Severe hepatic impairment (Child Pugh C): Avoid use
+• Severe hepatic (Child Pugh C): Avoid use

-• CYP2C19 poor metabolizers: Start 50 mg QD; may increase to 100 mg QD after 12 weeks if inadequate response
+• CYP2C19 poor metabolizers: Start 50 mg QD; may increase to 100 mg QD if inadequate response at 12 wks

 • ALC <500/mm³: Temporarily discontinue; restart when ALC returns above threshold